This post may contain affiliate links. For more information, please read the full disclosure policy here.

-During my trip last fall, I visited quite a few American cities.
+During my #BussingUSA trip last fall, I visited quite a few American cities.
 From the East Coast to Southern USA and on to the West Coast, I ended up visiting half the nation’s states.
 My journey was somewhat fast and furious, so I only had a few days in most places to really “get to know” the city.
 Seeing as I just couldn’t agree on a top 5, I present (in no particular order) my six favourite American cities.

-I visited this Pacific Northwest city twice during my working holiday in Vancouver, and if I had the chance I would have eagerly gone three or four times.
-Portland is just an effortlessly cool and cultured place that was so hipster it hurts – a term I find myself using repeatedly in my new home, Melbourne.
-One of the things I enjoyed most about my time in the city was that it was basically unplanned: we just wandered and waited to see what we would discover.
+I visited this Pacific Northwest city twice during my working holiday in Vancouver.
+If I had the chance, I would have eagerly gone three or four times.
+Portland is just an effortlessly cool and cultured place that was so hipster it hurts.
+This is a term I find myself using repeatedly in my new home, Melbourne.
+One of the things I enjoyed most about my time in the city was that it was basically unplanned.
+We just wandered and waited to see what we would discover.

-I had the best pizza of my life (no joke) from Giordano’s.
+Next I had the best pizza of my life (no joke) from Giordano’s.
 I stayed at a hostel in Lincoln Park, hidden amongst the New York-style brownstones.
 After my departure on a midnight bus headed to Toronto, I thought that Chicago seemed to me like an underrated American city that hides in the shadows behind New York and Los Angeles.
 But LA has got nothing on Chi-town in my opinion.
 Except perhaps no snow…

 I also saw the sunset each night during my second Seattle sojourn.
 Although the sun was setting around 4:30pm, they were all nonetheless perfect.
 So make sure that when you visit Seattle you step outside of the city, as I believe this is where the city’s true magic is found.